floswald/quarto-letter/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# Monash Letter Format Template
+# Flo’s Letter Format Template

-This is a Quarto template that assists you in creating a letter on Monash University letterhead
+This is a Quarto template that assists you in creating a letters.
+It is based on `quarto-monash/letter`

 ## Creating a new letter